Scala (programming language): For-expressions

 Expression (mention, times) <- mentions is an example of pattern matching (see below).
 Iterating over a map returns a set of key-value tuples, and pattern-matching allows the tuples to easily be destructured into separate variables for the key and value.
 Similarly, the result of the comprehension also returns key-value tuples, which are automatically built back up into a map because the source object (from the variable mentions) is a map.
-Note that if mentions instead held a list, set, array or other collection of tuples, exactly the same code above would yield a new collection of the same type.
+If mentions instead held a list, set, array or other collection of tuples, exactly the same code above would yield a new collection of the same type.

 Functional tendencies

 While supporting all of the object-oriented features available in Java (and in fact, augmenting them in various ways), Scala also provides a large number of capabilities that are normally found only in functional programming languages.
 Together, these features allow Scala programs to be written in an almost completely functional style and also allow functional and object-oriented styles to be mixed.